ahsan598/devops-projects-hands-on/docker/README.md

 - Troubleshooting and debugging container behavior

 ### 🧪 Approach

-- Each folder is a **self-contained Docker lab**
+- Each folder is a **self-contained docker lab**
 - Real applications or backend services are used (no "hello world" only)
 - Minimal dependencies — focus on what's essential to learn
-- All labs runnable locally with just Docker/Docker Compose
+- All labs runnable locally with just docker/docker compose